Chrriis/DJ-Native-Integration/Installer/Release/readme.txt

   the task manager, and have a proper task bar aggregation per program.
 - Configuration of the default Virtual Machine arguments that an executable Jar file should use.
-Multiple sets of arguments can be defined to allow per vendor and/or runtime version configuration.
-- The Tweak utility, to customize all the aspects described above, using its Ant task or its graphical user interface.
+Multiple sets of arguments can be defined to allow per vendor and/or runtime version configuration. task or its graphical user interface.
 - An "Open in Shell" command in the contextual menu of a Jar file to launch it from a visible shell.
 - A view of the manifest attributes of a Jar file from its properties.

+Additionaly, the DJ Project (developer version) contains the following development tools:
+- The Tweak utility, to customize all the aspects described above, using its Ant task or its graphical user interface.
+- The WebApplication Packer tool (user-interface and Ant task), to create an installer for WebStart-based applications.
+The resulting installer properly integrates the application to the operating system and can pre-install a version for offline users.

 2. How to use it?